mchmarny/artifact-events/README.md

 Collection of workflows based on Google Container and Artifact Registry events:

-* [Event on new GCR or AR image](./workflows/scan/README.md) - this example scans each new image for vulnerabilities and save resulting data into GCS bucket
+* [Event on new GCR or AR image](./workflows/scan/README.md) - this example subscribes to the Pub/Sub events published by the registry, scans each new image for vulnerabilities and save resulting data into GCS bucket
-* [Event on vulnerabilities found by Artifact Analyses](./workflows/dispatch/README.md) - this example dispatch vulnerability information to custom remediation systems (e.g. Jira), or chat service (e.g. Slack)
+* [Event on vulnerabilities found by Artifact Analyses](./workflows/dispatch/README.md) - this example subscribes to the Pub/Sub events published by Artifact Analyses service and dispatch the discovered vulnerability information to an internal remediation systems like (e.g. Jira), chat service (e.g. Slack), or custom REST API endpoint.

 ## disclaimer